How do I find my way around Skype for Windows desktop?

-To open Skype, double-click the Skype icon on your desktop (or choose it from the Windows Start menu), then sign in with your Skype Name, Microsoft account email or your Facebook sign-in details.
+To open Skype, double-click the Skype icon on your desktop (or choose it from the Windows Start menu), then sign in with your Skype Name or Microsoft account email details.

-- If you're signed in with a Skype Name, the name you entered into your profile will be shown here.
+- If you're signed in with a Skype Name, it is shown here.

-- If you're signed in with your Microsoft account, your Microsoft Account email address will be shown, as seen below.
+- If you're signed in with your Microsoft account, your Microsoft account email address is shown.

 B. Menu bar - Includes all the options that will help you get the most out of Skype.